limegimlet/data_viz/README.md

 ## Design

 In retrospect, I focused too much initially on customizing look & feel instead of assessing the effectiveness of my design choices.
-On top of thought, I ran into some showstopper bugs with customizing tooltips.
+On top of that, I ran into some showstopper bugs with customizing tooltips.
 In the end, I had to go back to the drawing board before I had something working well enough to seek outside feedback.

 The evolution is documented below.